-- Grant Options Information (Appropriate grant option [1, 2 or 3] is selected, program start/end dates and minimum hours of operation are met) - Partnership Agreement (document is signed/dated by appropriate partners LEA/CBO or CBO/LEA) - Equitable Services Provision (nonpublic consultation form is signed/dated by appropriate person(s))
+- Grant Options Information (Appropriate grant option [1, 2 or 3] is selected, program start/end dates and minimum hours of operation are met) - Partnership Agreement (document is signed/dated by appropriate partners LEA/CBO or CBO/LEA) - Equitable Services Provision (nonpublic consultation form is signed/dated by appropriate person(s)) - Eligibility of Schools to be Served (Interested applicants must determine if they meet the eligibility requirements prior to submitting an application by checking the Data for Free and Reduced Price Meal Eligibility page.
+See section Eligible Applicants and Eligibility Requirements)

-During this review, if any of these items are incorrect or missing, reviewers will mark that in the Technical Review checklist/form and contact the program office regarding the applicable application(s).
-Based on the incorrect or missing item, it will be the determination of the program office whether the application(s) will be considered for competition.
+During this review, if any of these items are incorrect or missing, reviewers will mark that in the Technical Review checklist/form and mark the application ineligible for full scoring.
+If an application does not pass technical review, it will not progress to the competitive grant read.
 Please see Appendix E to reference the technical review checklist.